This post may contain affiliate links. Please read our disclosure policy.

 - Air fry.
 Preheat your air fryer if it needs it and roast for 20 minutes on each side, or until the internal temp is 160 degrees.

 - Rest.
 Transfer the turkey breast to a cutting board and tent loosely with foil.
-Let it rest for 10-15 minutes before slicing.
+Let it rest for 10-15 minutes before carving.

 - You will need to completely thaw your turkey breast before you cook it.
-Do this in the refrigerator for 48 hours.
+Do this in a casserole dish in the refrigerator for 48 hours.
 Do not thaw turkey in the sink!

-- Serve air fryer turkey breast with turkey gravy and your favorite side dishes.
-There won’t be a lot of liquid from the meat, so I recommend purchasing a package of turkey stock – most stores carry it in the soup aisle.
+- Serve with turkey gravy and your favorite side dishes.
+There won’t be a lot of liquid from the meat, so I recommend purchasing a package of turkey stock for the gravy – most stores carry it in the soup aisle.

 More Ways to Cook Turkey

-- Roasted Turkey Breast – How to roast a turkey breast in the oven
+- Oven Roasted Turkey Breast – How to roast a turkey breast in the oven

 - Thanksgiving turkey – how to roast a perfectly juicy and tender whole turkey in the oven with tons of tips and tricks.